 It's nice to have the other bedrooms separated from the master, if possible.

 Have a multi-story house that has a garage or basement entrance at the bottom of a flight of stairs?
 Consider adding shelving at the lowest point.
 The lowest point in a multi-story house is noticeably cooler than the rest of the house, and these shelves give you the proverbial "Cool Dry Place"!

 A covered patio is priceless, particularly in wet or hot areas.

-For two story houses in climates where you'll use both heat and air conditioning, it's nice to have air flow "dampers" for each floor in the main ductwork next to the HVAC unit.
+For two story houses in climates where you'll use both heat and air conditioning, it's nice to have air flow "dampers" for the upper and lower floor ductwork next to the HVAC unit.
 Thus, in the summer you can partly close the air flow going to the lower floor and leave the upper floor wide open (cold air falls).
 And in the winter you can partly close the air flow going to the upper floor and leave the lower floor wide open (warm air rises).